Ladies Night Out

 April

-We will be traveling uphill to a serene lake on this more hiking-based outing, while examining and nibbling the edible trees and buds along the trail.
-When we reach the pond, we will have a quiet reflection time near the water, where we often see diverse waterfowl and evidence of beaver!
+This outing involves more hiking than most Ladies Night Out outings.
+We will be traveling uphill to a serene lake while examining and nibbling the edible trees and buds along the trail.
+When we reach the lake, we will have a quiet reflection time near the water, where we often see diverse waterfowl and evidence of beaver!

 Accessibility Info